-John N. Williams showed me how to think about the surprise exam using the concept of a blindspot and I am very grateful to him.
+Many thanks to John N. Williams for showing me how to think about the surprise exam using the concept of a blindspot.

-Martin Gardner, The Unexpected Hanging and Other Mathematical Diversions, Simon & Schuster 1969, Chapter 1.
+Martin Gardner, The Unexpected Hanging and Other Mathematical Diversions

-John N. Williams, ‘The Surprise Exam Paradox: Disentangling Two Reductios,’ Journal of Philosophical Research, vol. 32, 2007.
+John N. Williams, ‘The Surprise Exam Paradox: Disentangling Two Reductios,’ Journal of Philosophical Research